kenguru33/fetch-json-feed/README.md

-Fetch json data from an endpoint and returns an array of objects filtered against scheme
+Fetch json data from an endpoint and returns an array of objects or a single object filtered against scheme.
+All properties key name are coverted to lowercase.

 ### Install: